ibachrachel/bikesharing/README.md

 ![Starting Locations](https://user-images.githubusercontent.com/102566199/180357889-5e2c277f-d9ce-41e9-bc40-2de44b3f2b9f.png)

 ### A map of the starting locations shows the most prominant locations used by customers.

 ## Summary

+Based on the visualizations of the data, there are many takeaways that can lead to a final conclusion on the Bike Share project.
+The first visualizations show that the main use of the New York CitiBikes is as transportation to work for local commuters.
+The majority of rides are around 5 minutes and peak around commuting times, both 8 am and 6 pm.
+This means that the bikes serve as a means of transportation to work more than they are used by tourists of the city.
+The next couple of visualizations highlight that the largest population using the bikes are men and are subscribers to the program, rather than customers.
+Although the CitiBike data did show that non-subscribers used the bikes are longer than 5 minutes, perhaps because tourists are using it to go to less predictable locations.

 *Additional Visualizations*

+These visualizations help understand that for something like this to work in a location other than New York, it would have to be dramatically rearranged to allow for it to be useable for a more sprawling landscrape, such as Iowa.
+For this project to truly know that this will work, it would be beneficial to draw more conclusions based on specific criteria that are different between New York and Iowa.
+A visualization that highlighted the differences in usage based on weather conditions would be beneficial, considering that New York is a coastal location and Iowa is landlocked.
+Another visualization that would be helpful to look at would be a tracking of the starting and ending locations of non-subscribers.
+This would help to understand where the tourists are focused and how they are influencing the data.